NIPG-DG schemes for transformed master equations modeling open quantum systems: Methodology: DG Formulation for Master Equations in transformed position coordinates

+{ One can observe from the development of the section above that our problem has the form of a convection-diffusion equation even if for a vector-valued function.
+As was mentioned in the Introduction, DG methods are designed specifically to reflect in the numerics the physics of the problem, either being hyperbolic or of convective-diffusive nature.
+The original DG methodology for hyperbolic problems is modified to consider diffusion with a DG framework as well for elliptic equations \cite{Riviere} and convection-diffusion ones \cite{IJNAM6533}.
+A penalty term is then included in approaches such as \cite{Riviere,IJNAM6533,Gamba} to control the issue of second derivatives of discontinous basis functions.
+In this way, the DG method captures the physics of our quantum transport and includes the diffusion representing noise (taking care of avoiding singularities introduced by it through a penalty term). }

-Below one proceeds to describe then how to solve the system resulting from a transformed master equation, in convenient position coordinates, by means of a Non-symmetric Interior-Penalty Galerkin (NIPG) DG method, as in \cite{Riviere, Gamba} for elliptic equations and Wigner-Fokker-Planck equations,respectively.
+Below one proceeds to describe then how to solve the system resulting from a transformed master equation, in convenient position coordinates, by means of a DG method, as in \cite{IJNAM6533, Gamba} for Wigner-Fokker-Planck in particular and convection-diffusion equations (scalar equations for both references mentioned), respectively.
 In this type of DG method, some penalty terms are introduced in order to account for the diffusion when treated by DG methodologies.
-More information can be found in the references mentioned above.
+More information can be found in \cite{IJNAM6533, Gamba}.

-The NIPG-DG formulation (at the semi-discrete level) for the transformed master equation system is then the following: Find $u=\left(R,I\right)^T$ such that, for all test functions $v=\left(w,z\right)^T$ the following holds,
+The DG formulation (at the semi-discrete level) for the vector-valued master equation system is then the following: Find $u=\left(R,I\right)^T$ { $\in V_h$ in a vector trial space} such that, for all test functions $v=\left(w,z\right)^T$ { $\in V_h$ in the vector test space (where the test and trial spaces are the same, such that the function components belong to the piecewise polynomial space $P_\kappa$ of degree $\kappa$) } the following holds,